-The key speaker was to be famed orator Henry Hunt, the platform consisted of a simple cart, located in the front of what's now the Gmex centre, and the space was filled with banners - REFORM, UNIVERSAL SUFFRAGE, EQUAL REPRESENTATION and, touchingly, LOVE.
+The key speaker was to be famed orator Henry Hunt, the platform consisted of a simple cart, located in the front of what's now the Manchester Central Conference Centre, and the space was filled with banners - REFORM, UNIVERSAL SUFFRAGE, EQUAL REPRESENTATION and, touchingly, LOVE.

 You can see where all this took place on these two maps of Manchester.

-Local magistrates watching from a window near the field panicked at the sight of the crowd, and read the riot act, effectively ordering what little
+Local magistrates watching from a window near the field panicked at the sight of the assembly, and read the riot act, (in)effectively ordering what little

 On horseback, armed with cutlasses and clubs, many were familiar with, and had old scores to settle with, the leading protesters.
 (In one instance,

 spotting a reporter from the radical Manchester Observer, a Yeomanry officer called out "There's Saxton, damn him, run him through.")

 Heading for the hustings, they charged when the crowd linked arms to try and stop the arrests, and proceeded to strike down banners and people with

 The panic was interpreted as the crowd attacking the yeomanry, and the Hussars (Led by Lieutenant Colonel Guy L'Estrange) were ordered in.

 of the Yeomanry, crying - "For shame, gentlemen: what are you about?
 The people cannot get away!"
 But the majority joined in with the attack.

 The term 'Peterloo', was intended to mock the soldiers who attacked unarmed civilians by echoing the term 'Waterloo' - the soldiers from that battle being seen by many as genuine heroes.

 By 2pm the carnage was over, and the field left full of abandoned banners and dead bodies.
 Journalists present at the event were arrested, others

+who went on to report the event were subsequently jailed.
 The businessman John Edwards Taylor went on to help set up the Guardian newspaper as a reaction to what he'd seen.

 The speakers and organizers were put on trial, at first under the charge of High treason - a charge

 Historians acknowledge that Peterloo was hugely influential in ordinary people winning the right the vote, led to the rise of the Chartist Movement from

-which grew the Trade Unions, and also resulted in the establishment of
+which grew the Trade Unions, and also resulted in the establishment of the Manchester Guardian newspaper.

 killed and injured, but because ultimately it changed public opinion to influence the extension of the right to vote and give us the democracy we enjoy